-Kelsey serves as the Community Coordinator and works with local coalitions throughout the state providing technical assistance and supporting community change toward improving access to healthy eating and active living.
+Kelsey works with local coalitions throughout the state by providing technical assistance and supporting community change toward improving access to healthy eating and active living.
 Before working with ESMMSC, she was a health educator for SCDHEC as well as a WIC nutritionist where she counseled mothers of young children on healthy eating and active living.
 She received her Master’s in Public Health from the University of Pittsburgh and a Bachelor’s of Science in Nutritional Sciences from Michigan State University.
 Kelsey is passionate about seeing communities create sustainable changes and working with diverse groups of local coalition members.

 |Trimease K. Carter, MSW

 Trimease joined ESMMSC as the Youth Coordinator in 2012.
 She is a graduate of Claflin University with a Bachelor of Arts in Sociology and a graduate of the University of South Carolina with a Master in Social Work.
 Before joining Eat Smart, Move More SC, Trimease was the Community Education Assistant at Sexual Trauma Services of the Midlands and the Project Coordinator for the Building Dreams Mentoring Program.
 Trimease has a passion for educating and empowering youth as a community based social worker.
 In 2011, she was named the Girls Inc. of Greater Columbia Strong, Smart, and Bold Volunteer of the Year.